N4SJAMK/teamboard/README.md

 1. Initialize the workspace by running a initialization commands:

-        If you have ssh access and account to github use command
+If you can use direct ssh access and account to github use command:

 	```
 	sh initialize_ssh.sh <your name>
 	```

-        If you want to clone repositorys using https you should use command
+If you want to clone repositorys using https you should use command:

         ```
 	sh initialize_https.sh <your name>
 	```

 This will clone the teamboard components into their respecting repositories.

 2. Create a machine to develop on: